Digital Waste Tracking goes live October 2026

 Not Sure What Your Obligations Are?

 UK battery regulations are complex and overlapping.
 Producer responsibility, ADR transport rules, WEEE obligations, and Digital Waste Tracking all intersect differently depending on your business.
-Our compliance audit tells you exactly where you stand — and what you need to do next.
+Our compliance review tells you exactly where you stand — and what you need to do next.
+Selling vapes?
+Estimate your takeback collection cost with the vape takeback compliance cost calculator.

 Frequently Asked Questions